bigwahbs/ai4eo-snow-segmentation/README.md

 # Snow Cover Segmentation in the Alps (Sentinel‑2 + RF baseline)

-This repository contains the final project for AI4EO: a reproducible pipeline for snow / no‑snow segmentation over the Alps using Sentinel‑2 L2A imagery.
+This repository contains a reproducible pipeline for snow / no‑snow segmentation over the Alps using Sentinel‑2 L2A imagery.
 We compare a classical NDSI threshold with a supervised Random Forest classifier trained on the Scene Classification Layer (SCL) as pseudo‑labels.
 We use geographic cross‑validation (train left half → test right half, and vice‑versa).

 <p align="center">
   <img src="figures/figure_comparison.png" alt="Comparison figure" />